ngtinsmith/dotfiles/README.md

 - Define the alias in the current shell scope (OR add it to your `.aliases`, `.bashrc`, or `.zshrc` if you don't have it in your dotfiles-tracked-repo's shell aliases or rc files yet)

     ```sh
-    alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
+    alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
     ```

     This is the alias that you'll use to handle your dotfiles (bare git) changes, which can be called from any directory, even from inside another git repo!

     ```sh
     # therefore, these commands:
-    config status
+    dotfiles status
-    config push
+    dotfiles push

-    # are just git commands like below -- only that the `config`
+    # are just git commands like below; only that the `dotfiles`
-    # command uses our `.dotfiles` bare repo as git context
+    # command uses our `.dotfiles` bare repo as git context defined
+    # by our alias
     git status
     git push
     ```